AugustinGrunewald/Sokoban/README.md

 ---

 # EXECUTING EXPLANATION:
+To compile all files into executables, use the Makefile command : *make compile-all*.
 Reminder : everything is already detailled in the head of the concerned functions.
 I give some example of uses.